huggingface/dataset-viewer/services/reverse-proxy/README.md

 See [docker-compose-dataset-viewer.yml](../../tools/docker-compose-dataset-viewer.yml) for usage.

-Note that the template configuration is located in [tools/nginx-templates/](../../tools/nginx-templates/) in order to be reachable by the Helm chart to deploy on Kubernetes.

 The reverse proxy uses nginx:

 - it serves the static assets directly (the API also serves them if required, but it's unnecessary to go through starlette for this, and it generates errors in Safari, see [1](https://github.com/encode/starlette/issues/950) and [2](https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/CreatingVideoforSafarioniPhone/CreatingVideoforSafarioniPhone.html#//apple_ref/doc/uid/TP40006514-SW6))